How to Install Debian 12 on VMware Workstation 17

 Drag and Drop File Transfer Between Host and VM

-You can additionally use the Shared Folder feature to make file transfers between the host and the VM faster.
-VMware Tools must be installed to use this feature; otherwise, you cannot use it.
+You can use the Shared Folder feature to speed up file transfers.
+That is, you can make it easier between the host and the VM with this feature.
+VMware Tools must be installed to enable this feature.
+Otherwise, you cannot use this feature without installing this tool.
+As a result, you cannot perform transfer operations.

 Step 1